 Fudgy and healthy, these Banana Walnut Carob Brownies are a delicious paleo treat even chocolate-lovers will enjoy!
+With only a few real food ingredients, they’re easy to whip up and easy to devour.

 It’s no secret that I love chocolate.
 There have probably been days where I ate it for every meal, dessert included.
 For one of my pregnancies, I even ate Chocolate Applesauce Cake every day for breakfast.
 ‘Cause applesauce is a breakfast food, ya know?